Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Introduction

-In summary, we answer Question~\ref{Q1} by establishing an efficient $m$D interpolation scheme that can approximate a generic class of Sobolev functions and, at least by validation, reaches the proposed exponential approximation rate for strongly varying non-analytical functions as the Runge function $f(x) = 1/(1+10\|x\|^2)$ by requiring only a sub-exponential amount of interpolation nodes, hence \emph{lifting the curse of dimensionality}.
+{\bf In summary:} We answer Questions~\ref{Q1}--\ref{Q2} by establishing an efficient $m$D interpolation scheme that can approximate a generic class of functions and, at least empirically, reaches the proposed exponential approximation rate for strongly varying Trefethen functions, such as the Runge function $f(x) = 1/(1+10\|x\|^2)$, requiring only a sub-exponential number of non-tensorial interpolation nodes.
+Combining sub-exponential node numbers with exponential approximation rates, non-tensorial unisolvent nodes are thus able to \emph{lift the curse of dimensionality} for multivariate interpolation tasks.

-Our results also prove wrong the commonly believed hypothesis that multivariate splines would have better approximation properties than polynomial interpolation~\cite{Boor:BS,Boor:tensorSP,Boor:wings,Boor:SP}.
-In fact, multivariate splines reach a polynomial approximation rate, but not an exponential rate \cite{boorapp}.
-Also the recently introduced \emph{Floater--Hormann interpolation} \cite{floater}, which is based on using rational functions as interpolants and has been shown to possess better approximation quality than splines, only reaches a polynomial convergence rate \cite{floater_rates}.
-This, together with the numerical experiments presented here in Section \ref{sec:NUM}, suggests that the novel multivariate polynomial interpolation method presented here is superior.